doocs/leetcode/solution/0500-0599/0571.Find Median Given Frequency of Numbers/README_EN.md

 | num         | int  |
 | frequency   | int  |
 +-------------+------+
-num is the primary key for this table.
+num is the primary key (column with unique values) for this table.
 Each row of this table shows the frequency of a number in the database.
 </pre>